-We are working to remediate the material weaknesses as efficiently and effectively as possible and expect full remediation could potentially go beyond December 31, 2023 December 31, 2024.
+We are working to remediate the material weaknesses as efficiently and effectively as possible and expect full remediation could potentially go beyond December 31, 2024.
 At this time, we cannot provide an estimate of costs expected to be incurred in connection with implementing this remediation plan; however, these remediation measures will be time consuming, will result in us incurring significant costs, and will place significant demands on our financial and operational resources.

-Our ability to use net operating loss ("NOL") carryforwards and other tax attributes may be limited following the Merger. limited.
+Our ability to use net operating loss ("NOL") carryforwards and other tax attributes may be limited.

 We have incurred substantial losses during our history and our ability to become profitable in the near future is uncertain.
 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire (if at all).
-As of December 31, 2022 December 31, 2023, we had federal NOL carryforwards of approximately \$140.4 million \$171.6 million, of which \$15.0 million are subject to expire at various times beginning in 2033, and \$125.4 million \$156.6 million that have no expiration date and will be carried forward indefinitely.
-We also had state NOL carryforwards of approximately \$56.2 million \$89.9 million that will begin to expire in 2033, 2026, unless previously utilized.
-On December 31, 2022 December 31, 2023, we had federal and state research and development credit carryforwards of approximately \$8.4 million \$11.0 million and \$5.1 million \$5.6 million, respectively.
-The research and development credit carryforwards will begin expiring in 2030, 2033, unless previously utilized.
+As of December 31, 2023, we had federal NOL carryforwards of approximately \$171.6 million, of which \$15.0 million are subject to expire at various times beginning in 2033, and \$156.6 million that have no expiration date and will be carried forward indefinitely.
+We also had state NOL carryforwards of approximately \$89.9 million that will begin to expire in 2026, unless previously utilized.
+On December 31, 2023, we had federal and state research and development credit carryforwards of approximately \$11.0 million and \$5.6 million, respectively.
+The research and development credit carryforwards will begin expiring in 2033, unless previously utilized.